michalmuskala/jason/README.md

 A blazing fast JSON parser and generator in pure Elixir.

-The parser is usually twice as fast as `Poison` and only about 50% slower than `jiffy` - which is implemented in C with NIFs.
-On some data, `Jason` can even outperform `jiffy`.
-With HiPE, `Jason` consistently outperforms `jiffy` on all inputs by 20-30%.
+The parser and generator are at least twice as fast as other Elixir/Erlang libraries (most notably `Poison`).

-The generator is also usually twice as fast as `Poison` and uses less memory.
-It is about 1.3 to 2.0 times slower than `jiffy` depending on input.
+The performance is comparable to `jiffy` - usually only twice as slow.
-With HiPE `Jason` is 1.3 to even 2.5 times faster than `jiffy`.
+When compiled with HiPE both parser and generator outperform even `jiffy` - usually by about 30%.

 Both parser and generator fully conform to
 [RFC 8259](https://tools.ietf.org/html/rfc8259) and